At Age of Learning, our mission is to help children everywhere build a strong foundation for academic success and a lifelong love of learning.

-Dan is currently VP of Partnerships at Facebook.
-As head of global business development and operations, he is responsible for strategic partnerships, developer relations, M&A, and community operations.
+Dan is currently the Chairman of Coatue Ventures and Coatue Growth, and was VP of Partnerships at Facebook from 2006 to 2018.
+As head of global business development and operations, he was responsible for strategic partnerships, developer relations, M&A, and community operations.
 Dan joined Facebook in 2006 after seven years at Amazon in business development and product management, including the development of the Amazon Kindle.
 He has a B.A. from Harvard University.

 Dave was an investor and trusted advisor to Age of Learning.
 A successful entrepreneur and widely respected technology executive (SurveyMonkey, LAUNCH Media), he shared our belief that every child should have access to a high-quality education.
 Dave helped to guide our strategy, build our team, and prepare the company for global expansion.
 We miss him greatly.

 We develop our educational programs through a deeply collaborative and child-centric process involving: